-During the three month period ended March 31, 2015, we recorded non-operating expense, net, of \$223,000 compared to non-operating expense, net, of \$1,075,000 during the three month period ended March 31, 2014.
-Included in non-operating expense, net, for the three month period ended March 31, 2014 is approximately \$1,076,000 of expense related to an increase in the fair value of our derivative warrant liabilities.
+During the three month period ended June 30, 2014, we recorded approximately \$348,000 of income related to a decrease in the fair value of our derivative warrant liabilities.
+This income was partially offset by \$65,000 of expense recorded in connection with the issuance of warrants in June 2014.
 On January 1, 2015, the down-round protection clauses associated with our remaining outstanding derivative warrants expired and, as a result, these warrants no longer meet the criteria for liability classification.
 As such, the related liabilities were revalued as of January 1, 2015 and the balance was reclassified to equity.
-There was no change in value of the derivative warrant liabilities between December 31, 2014 and January 1, 2015, and therefore no gain or loss was recorded during the three month period ended March 31, 2015.
-The current period expense of \$223,000 is primarily related to foreign exchanges losses in connection with our deposits with courts.
+There was no change in value of the derivative warrant liabilities between December 31, 2014 and January 1, 2015, and therefore no gain or loss was recorded during the three month period ended June 30, 2015